Earth Day Ideas for Companies and Their Employees

 Celebrate Earth Day By Donating To Environmental Causes

 One of the simplest and most direct ways you can do your part on Earth day is to donate to a green cause.
 The Earth Day website will accept donations, or there are a multitude of local organizations looking to make an environmental impact that can always use support.
 Should you rather donate your time, once again the Earth Day website is a great place to start.
 There are hundreds of different clean up projects happening on Earth Day, both across the United States, and globally.
 Additionally, you can always just head to a local park or even the street around your neighborhood and pick up any garbage you find.
 These options are great ways to do something that has a direct and tangible impact on the environment.

-Sustainability Employee Education
+Sustainability Employee Education and Training

 Weekly or monthly webinars or video chat meetings specifically dedicated to helping inform employees of the importance of your green plan, the importance of green business as a whole, and what they can do to help.
 These meetings can be a great place to explain exactly what your organization is trying to do to help the planet, and showcase the work you’re already doing.
 Additionally, this can be a spot to coach employees on how to approach sustainability measures from home.

 Joining a green business association like Green Business Bureau is another great way to educate employees.
 Membership can bring ideas, policy and process to your sustainability program.
 You can also use the GBB Carbon Footprint Calculator to calculate your carbon footprint and better understand how your company impacts climate change.
 GBB also offers courses for employees including a Sustainable Purchasing course for office administrators and facility managers.